-Sport fishing in Jaco Costa Rica is in its prime at the Los Sueños Marina.
+Sport fishing in Jaco, Costa Rica, is in its prime at the Los Sueños Marina.

-All throughout the year, you can partake in recreational fishing in Jaco.
+Throughout the year, you can partake in recreational fishing in Jaco.

 Take it up a notch and rent one of the vacation villas within the Los Sueños Marina during one of your Costa Rica fishing trips.

 Best time: Schedule your Jaco fishing trip from December to March.

 Pack your fishing gear and head to Lake Arenal to catch some Costa Rica freshwater fish.

 This artificial lake, the largest in Costa Rica, is home to many fish species, such as the machaca, mojarra, and tilapia.
 However, the actual main attraction here is the guapote or rainbow bass.

 The 33 miles of freshwater amid the majestic Arenal Volcano is your Costa Rica inland fishing playground.

 Join a half-day sunset fishing tour and experience Costa Rica fishing at another level.